I’m often asked how to write an IT resume for the Japan market.

 Use a basic full-width format for the document, as it’s the easiest format for the recipient to import into their recruiting database or applicant tracking system (ATS).

-You might think a sidebar with lists of your skills or certifications looks good on paper (and maybe it does), but most agencies and hiring companies are using a database or other electronic system to manage candidate information, and sidebars usually mess up the resume import (perhaps not even importing the information you mean to highlight).
+You might think a sidebar with lists of your skills or certifications looks good on paper (and maybe it does), but most agencies and hiring companies are using a database or other electronic system to manage applicant information, and sidebars usually mess up the resume import (perhaps not even importing the information you mean to highlight).
 Save the recipient 10-15 minutes of frustration from trying to fix your data in their system and make a better first impression on them.

 The same goes for avoiding graphics, such as images of bar graphs to show skill or language levels.
 Keep it simple with text.